 Storage method is another thing you need to take note of.
 All foods have a short lifespan especially if they are not stored properly.

-Yes, flour tortillas do go bad eventually.
+Yes, flour tortillas do go wrong eventually.
 While it can be okay to eat when it expires but when it has mold on it then you have to discard it.
 You need to keep your flour tortilla well stored and sealed against moisture and heat to preserve it.
-Most companies have preservatives added to their tortilla flour but note that this doesn’t mean it won’t go bad eventually.
+Most companies have preservatives added to their tortilla flour but note that this doesn’t mean it won’t go wrong eventually.

 Flour tortillas might be more popular than some tortillas, but there are still so many things people don’t understand about this flatbread.
 They work best for your enchiladas, and you can as well throw them in soup too.
 The ways you can use flour tortillas are numerous.

 In general flour tortillas are considered safe enough to eat a few days after their expiry date.